 However, not all disabilities are visible and someone sitting in the priority seat may be feeling sick as well, so I tried to avoid rush hour or traveling late as much as possible, especially as even if I was sitting down, crowded trains made me feel very nauseous.
 I had to get off the train more than once because I felt like I was going to either pass out or throw up and ended up buying disposable sick bags for my commute.
 It may have made the person next to me uncomfortable but I wasn’t really in a position to care.
 I also made sure to have a mask on me because smells ranging from perfume to body odor would make me feel sick and the mask was great at diminishing offensive odors.

-In terms of choosing a clinic, I had been visiting the clinic I’m going to now biweekly for half a year since my previous loss so we already had a routine appointment when I told the doctor that I had a positive pregnancy test.
+In terms of choosing a clinic, I had been visiting my clinic for half a year since my previous loss so we already had a routine appointment when I told the doctor that I had a positive pregnancy test.
 As she had been helping me with getting my cycle back to normal, she was thrilled and did an ultrasound immediately.
 The baby was the tiniest little pea and already had a heartbeat at 4 weeks and 5 days (I’m getting emotional just remembering).
-We continued to visit the clinic once a month, which was really hard because we were so worried about the baby.
+We continued to visit the clinic once a month in the first trimester, which was really hard because we were so worried about the baby.
 I wanted to go every week!
-Usually at 8 weeks, the clinic would do an examination where they check the mother’s blood, etc., but as we had lost our previous baby around that time, we made the decision with the doctor to wait until after 12 weeks.
+Usually at 8 weeks, the clinic would do an examination where they check the mother’s blood, etc., but as I had experienced a miscarriage around that time early in the year, we made the decision with the doctor to wait until after 12 weeks.

 There’s no problem checking out different clinics, especially if the staff at a particular clinic make you feel uncomfortable or if the wait time is unbearable.
-Some clinics do allow you to make an appointment, which was one reason why I chose my clinic after waiting more than two hours at a popular clinic very close to my house.
-Other reasons included that the owner of the clinic is a woman and almost all of the doctors speak English (they have figured out I speak Japanese though and that my job consists of translation/interpretation so they default to Japanese.
+Some clinics allow you to make an appointment, which was one reason why I chose my clinic after waiting for more than two hours at a popular clinic very close to my house.
+Other reasons included that the owner of the clinic is a woman, the doctor I liked is also a woman, and almost all of the doctors speak English (they have figured out I speak Japanese though and that my job consists of translation/interpretation so they default to Japanese.
 I just answer in English a majority of the time) and are very respectful and kind.
 My clinic isn’t perfect but it suits my needs, as well as my budget.
 (For a list of English-speaking hospitals and clinics in Tokyo, check out this post.)

 This is the first of a three-part series.